mrfrozen97/computational-geometry-project/ReadMe.md

 * We assign label to cluster centers based on voting method, which means that the label of cluster is majority label of elements in the cluster.
 * Normalize data before use so that each dimension effects the cluster equally

-# Custom Metrics Implementation
-* Sutherland-Hodgman Algorithm: Clips one polygon against another to find their intersection
-* Shoelace Formula: Calculates the area of the resulting intersection polygon

 # References